ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_forms/how-to-1.md

 ---

 ## Introduction
-Windows Forms, often referred to as WinForms, is a graphical (GUI) class library included as a part of Microsoft's .NET Framework.
+Windows Forms, often referred to as WinForms, is a graphical (GUI) class library included as part of Microsoft's .NET Framework.
 It provides a rich set of controls and components that enable developers to create desktop applications for Windows operating systems with ease.
 Windows Forms applications are event-driven, meaning they respond to various events such as user actions (like mouse clicks or key presses) and system-generated notifications.
 This platform offers a robust drag-and-drop environment in Visual Studio, simplifying UI design without requiring extensive manual coding.
 Its versatility and integration with the .NET Framework make Windows Forms a popular choice for building feature-rich Windows applications with a familiar look and feel.

 In addition to being a part of the Microsoft .NET Framework, Windows Forms (WinForms) is also available in .NET, which is the open-source, cross-platform successor to the .NET Framework.
 This inclusion ensures that developers can utilize WinForms not only in the traditional .NET Framework environment but also in the modern, more flexible .NET ecosystem.
 This availability broadens the scope for building desktop applications for Windows, allowing developers to leverage the rich GUI capabilities of WinForms along with the advanced features and improvements found in the .NET platform.

 In this learning path, you will learn how to use WinForms to create a desktop application.
 The application will perform computation-intensive operations, such as matrix multiplication.
-Then, you will explore how Windows on Arm can be used to accelerate the application by comparing the computation time with that on x64 systems.
+Then, you will explore how Windows on Arm can be used to accelerate the application by comparing the computation time with that of x64 systems.

 You can find the complete code used in this learning path in [this repository](https://github.com/dawidborycki/Arm64.DesktopApp.WindowsForms.git).

 ## Before you begin
-Before you begin make sure to install Visual Studio 2022 with .NET Desktop Development workload.
+Before you begin, install Visual Studio 2022 with .NET Desktop Development workload.

 ## Create the project
 Start by creating the project.
-Open Visual Studio, and then click 'Create a new project'.
+Open Visual Studio and then click 'Create a new project'.

 ![fig1](Figures/01.png)